 Marcella Nunez-Smith, MD, MHS, obtained funding for ECHORN and oversees all aspects of the project.
-Dr. Nunez-Smith is an Associate Professor at the Yale School of Medicine, Core Faculty in the Robert Wood Johnson Foundation Clinical Scholars Program, and Research Faculty at Yale’s Global Health Leadership Institute.
+Dr. Nunez-Smith is an Associate Professor at the Yale School of Medicine, Core Faculty in the Robert Wood Johnson Foundation Clinical Scholars Program, and Research Faculty at Yale’s Global Health Leadership Initiative.
 She is also an Associate Professor in the Chronic Disease Epidemiology Department at the Yale School of Public Health.
 Dr. Nunez-Smith’s research focuses on promoting healthcare equity for vulnerable populations with an emphasis on healthcare workforce development, patient assessment of healthcare experiences, and healthcare system strengthening to address chronic disease in low and middle resource settings.
 She is the principal investigator on several NIH and foundation-funded research projects.

 Dr. Peter Adams attended school in Guyana, before going to Imperial College of Science and Technology, University of London where he obtained a BSc in Biochemistry.
 He was appointed lecturer in Family Medicine in 2002 and Deputy Dean of the Faculty of Medical Sciences, Cave Hill in 2008.
 He coordinates both the undergraduate and postgraduate Family Medicine teaching at this campus.
 His research interests are chronic non-communicable diseases (diabetes, hypertension and obesity) and sexually transmitted infections.